By Greg Smalley

 We have so many neighbours who are hurting.
 Coronavirus cases are at an all-time high.
 Millions have filed for unemployment as businesses have closed.
 Add in social distancing and being quarantined, and it’s hard to care for others when we can’t give them a hug or share a meal together.
 As a couple, you can look for ways to invest in those around you.

 Erin recently baked banana bread and left it on our neighbour’s porch with a note of encouragement.
 Our friend’s wife just had a baby, and we sent them their favourite meal through Grab.
 Maybe you could give a financial gift anonymously to someone who has lost their job.
 Run groceries to an older member of your community.
 Support small businesses and restaurants.
-Encourage our front-line workers: nurses and doctors, police officers and firefighters, and don’t forget supermarket cashier, sanitation workers and delivery people.
+Encourage our front-line workers: nurses and doctors, police officers and firefighters, and don’t forget supermarket cashiers, sanitation workers and delivery people.

 © 2020 Focus on the Family.
 All rights reserved.
 Used with permission.
 Originally published at focusonthefamily.com.